 5. Exclusive powers.
 Unlike the power in subparagraph (a)(1)(A), the powers in subparagraphs (a)(1)(B)(i) and (a)(1)(B)(ii) must be held exclusively by the person claiming control in order to establish control.
-However, subsection (c) contains two limitations on the term

-"exclusive" as used in subsection (a)(1).
-Under subsection (c), a power can be "exclusive" even if one or both of these limitations apply.
+However, subsection (c) contains two qualifications of the term "exclusive" as used in subsection (a)(1).
+Under subsection (c), a power can be "exclusive" even if one or both of these qualifications apply.

-Paragraph (e)(1) takes account of the fact that the powers of a purchaser of a controllable electronic record necessarily are subject to the attributes of the controllable electronic record and the protocols of any system in which the controllable electronic record is recorded.
-A transfer of control resulting from a program that is a part of a system's protocol is inherent in the controllable electronic record and does not impair the exclusivity of the power of the person in control of the record.
+Paragraph (e)(1) takes account of the fact that the powers of a purchaser of a controllable electronic record necessarily are subject to the attributes of the controllable electronic record, records associated with the controllable electronic record, and the protocols of any system in which the controllable electronic record is recorded.
+For example, a transfer of control resulting from a program that is a part of a system's protocol is inherent in the controllable electronic record and does not impair the exclusivity of the power of the person in control of the record.
+Paragraph (e)(1) also contemplates that the potential for the system to otherwise modify (or even destroy) controllable electronic records would not impair the exclusivity.